Pato05/dotfiles/README.md

 ## Flyout?

-Yes, it is a simple bash script invoked whenever function keys are pressed, that displays a mako notification (via notify-send) with the category=flyout, which is styled in a custom way inside mako's config to make it seem an actual flyout.
-It is also displayed above all windows (included full-screen ones).
+Yes, it is a simple bash script invoked whenever function keys are pressed, that displays a fancy mako notification (via notify-send) with the category=flyout, which is styled in a custom way inside mako's config to make it seem an actual flyout.
+It is also displayed above all windows (including full-screen ones, via layout=overlay).

 ## Screenshots